ua-snap/cmip6-utils/climatologies/README.md

   for a given slice — only `NaN` if *zero* members have data.
 Given that some variables (e.g. `hursmin`) only have 6 of 13 models, requiring all members to be present would make the ensemble almost always `NaN`.
-- **Output location.** Intermediate fragments and the final master outputs live under `/beegfs/CMIP6/jdpaul3/climatologies/`, not in this repo and not under `/import/home` (a shared, mostly-full quota) — multi-GB pipeline output doesn't belong in either place.

 ## QC

-`qc.py` validates the *pipeline*, not the source data -- the source data has already been through its own QC process, and this script does not re-check whether values are physically plausible.
+`qc.py` validates the *pipeline*, not the source data.
+The source data has already been through its own QC process, and this script does not re-check whether values are physically plausible.
 Every check compares quantities this pipeline itself computed against a mathematical